Santiago-Labs/telophasecli/docs/commands.md

   -h, --help              help for deploy
       --org string        Path to the organization.yml file (default "organization.yml") --stacks string     Filter stacks to deploy
-      --tag string        Filter accounts and account groups to deploy --tui               use the TUI for deploy
+      --tag string        Filter accounts and organization units to deploy --tui               use the TUI for deploy
 ```